On Saturday, November 2, 1991 Hosanna Integrity Music video recorded “Lift Him Up With Ron Kenoly” as well as “Worship With Don Moen.”

 We were blessed to have sung in both productions, but “Lift Him Up With Ron Kenoly” was really special.

-Here are ten notable items about that production, which you can watch by clicking on the one hour and five minutes Vimeo video link, which is embedded below.
+Here are ten notable items about that production, which you can watch by clicking on the one hour and five minutes Vimeo video link, which is imbedded below.

 ITEM 1: “Ancient of Days” (at the 24:43 mark) features a memorable percussion (Alex Acuna seen/Carl Albrecht heard), flautist (Justo Almario), and bass (Abraham Laboriel) solo.
 These four instrumentalists begin the solo at the 27:54 mark.
 The five-member brass section climaxes the solo by accompanying Laboriel with four syncopated one-count blasts.
 Trombonists Dave Hillburg and Craig Ware; plus trumpeters Dan Ackerman, Darryl Gardner and Chris Jades concludes this moving one minute and 54-second solo by playing the “Ancient of Days’” bridge.